PuneetRawatFL/nodejs/README.md

 1. **Scope**:

-    - **Global Packages**: Accessible from any directory and project on your system.
+    - **Global Packages**: Accessible from any directory and project on the system.
     - **Local Packages**: Accessible only within the specific project where they are installed.

 2. **Use Cases**: